-Implantation bleeding is usually lighter, less consistent, and not as long lasting as menstrual bleeding.
+Implantation bleeding is usually lighter and less consistent than menstrual bleeding.
 The color of the blood can also help you distinguish between implantation bleeding and your period.

-It isn’t easy to tell the difference between implantation bleeding and an early period.
-But here are some signs to clue you in to what’s happening.
+It isn’t always easy to tell the difference between implantation bleeding and an early period.

 - Color.
 Implantation bleeding is more likely to be a pinky-brown color.
 Menstrual bleeding, on the other hand, may start off light pink or brown, but it soon changes into crimson red.